PROFESSOR OF ECOLOGY & EVOLUTIONARY BIOLOGY

 auerbach@utk.edu

 Welcome to my homepage!
-I am a Professor who works in biological anthropology, evolutionary biology, and anatomy in the Department of Anthropology at The University of Tennessee in Knoxville.
-I am also an adjunct professor in the Department of Ecology and Evolutionary Biology.
-I study variation and evolution by examining the skeletons of primates (especially humans) and other mammals.
+I am a Professor who works in the evolutionary biology and anatomy of vertebrates in the Department of Ecology & Evolutionary Biology at The University of Tennessee in Knoxville.
+I am also Professor in the Department of Anthropology.
+I study variation and evolution by examining the skeletons of primates and other mammals.

 My research interests focus on the application of quantitative genetics and functional anatomy to model & understand the evolution of traits in mammals, especially primates and Australian marsupials.
 My work focuses on morphological variation, including: modeling the evolution of trait complexes; assessing variation in body size, form, & proportions; applying functional anatomy to skeletal variation; measuring asymmetry in the skeleton; & using morphological integration to understand evolutionary potential.
 I examine these properties in relation to environmental factors, namely climate, biomechanics, and subsistence, within the context of quantitative evolutionary models of population structure & natural selection.